Resteria/SPG-120/README.md

 # SPG-120

-A python module to controll a spectrometer of SPG-120 series.
+A python module to control a spectrometer of SPG-120 series.

 This is based on sigma_koki.py. (https://github.com/akira-okumura/PySigmaKoki/blob/master/sigma_koki.py)